This version of Google will limit its results to only the online finding aids and reasearch guides of the Pennsylvania State Archives.

 - Please be advised that we recently removed outdated pages from our site.
 Google may still have references to these pages indexed, causing them to still show in the search.
 If you receive a 404 error informing you that the page you requested is no longer here, and believe that you received this message in error, please contact the PHMC webmaster at RAemail@example.com.

-- The images of any of our holdings (maps, indexes, surveys, etc.) that have been digitally scanned and placed on our Web site may or may not show up in the results of your searches.
+- The actual images of items (maps, indexes, surveys, etc.) that have been digitally scanned and placed on our Web site may or may not show up in the results of your searches.
 Those that have cursive handwriting will almost certainly not be found in this way.
 However, images containing typed or neatly printed words and names have a good chance of appearing.

 - All of our digitally scanned listings and documents are in Adobe PDF format.
 The Adobe Acrobat viewer software is available free of charge from Adobe's Web site.